d0ping/DBMapSelectorViewController/README.md

 ### 1.2.1
 - Added new property `BOOL shouldLongPressGesture`.
 It allows to move the selector to a new location via long press gesture.
-- Added new property `CGFloat mapRegionCoef;`.
+- Added new property `CGFloat mapRegionCoef`.
 The magnification factor maps region after changing the selector settings.
 It is recommended to set a value greater than 1.f.
 - Improved drawing selector after first display map controller.
 Fixed problem when sometimes it cuts the circle after first load.

 ### 1.2.0